mattermost/docs/doc/architecture/backup-restore.md

    1. If the object storage backend is marked for skipping, skip this storage backend.
    1. Tar the existing data in the corresponding object storage bucket naming it `<bucket-name>.tar`
    1. Move the tar to the backup location on disk
-1. Write a `backup_information.yml` file which contains some metadata identifying the version of gitlab, the time of the backup and the skipped items.
+1. Write a `backup_information.yml` file which contains some metadata identifying the version of GitLab, the time of the backup and the skipped items.
 1. Create a tar file containing individual tar files along with `backup_information.yml`
 1. Upload the resulting tar file to object storage `gitlab-backups` bucket.